Update Our ticketing, donations, and membership sales portal is down for scheduled maintenance on the afternoon of 4/11.

-- June 1 to October 15, Wednesday through Sunday, 11:00 a.m. to 4:00 p.m.
+May – October, Thursday through Sunday, 11:00 a.m. to 3:00 p.m.

-- October 16 to May 31, Saturday and Sunday, 11:00 a.m. to 4:00 p.m.
+November – April, Saturday and Sunday, 11:00 a.m. to 3:00 p.m.

-- All group tours must be scheduled by appointment.
+All group tours must be scheduled by appointment.
 In addition to open days, group tours may be scheduled at times the museum is closed to the public.

 We are happy to work with you to customize your experience.

 Guided House Tour: Enjoy an approximately one hour guided tour; please allow one and a half hours for your visit.

 Guided Landscape Tour: Walter Gropius believed that the relationship of a house to its landscape was of paramount importance, and he designed the grounds of his family home in 1938 as carefully as the architecture itself.

 Twilight Tour: Take the guided house tour at night to see how Walter Gropius’s innovative lighting scheme comes to life after sunset.